Unlock your home’s equity with a reverse mortgage, and enjoy your retirement!

 Many lenders initially require a minimum upfront draw – at least $25,000.
 The remainder can be taken through pre-set installments or requested ad hoc payments.

-Some other options for receiving funds include:
+3 other options for receiving funds include:

 - Line of credit: Access funds as needed through a standby line of credit.
 Interest accumulates as you draw funds.